eldoy/conficurse/README.md

 var pages = loader.load('app/pages', { lazy: true })

-// Load files async using promises, can be used with Promise.all var pages = await loader.loadAsync('app/pages')
+// Load files async using promises, can be used with Promise.all var pages = await loader.load('app/pages', { async: true })

+// We also have this convenience function var pages = await loader.loadAsync('app/pages')

 // Change content on load